King’s Speech: Key takeaways from public rail ownership to Great British Energy

 First introduced in 2023, the Renters’ Reform Bill was dropped after Rishi Sunak called the general election.

-The key measure will be the scrapping of Section 21 ‘no fault’ eviction notices.
-This is the controversial power that allows landlords to evict tenants from their properties at two months’ notice without needing to give any reason.
+The key measure will be the scrapping of Section 21 “no fault” eviction notices – the controversial power allowing landlords to evict tenants from their properties at two months’ notice without needing to give any reason.

 Labour is expected to strengthen the bill by empowering tenants to challenge “unreasonable” rent increases.